dmbarbour/wikilon/docs/AboutAO.md

 ### Limitations and Workarounds

-There is no support built in to the AO representation for development metadata like commit messages or timestamps.
-This metadata, if desired at all, should instead be made explicit in the dictionary by some recognizable convention.
-The intention is that this metadata should be accessible to the [Awelon application model](ApplicationModel.md).

 There is no support to update only part of a definition.
 This limitation is easy to address by factoring fragments that change independently into separate words.
 ABC's concatenative structure makes this easy.
 In case of regularly appending a definition, the application model command pattern is applicable.

-There is no support for external references.
-All `{%word}` tokens must be part of the same dictionary.
-Communicating with the outside world, including other dictionaries, must be performed indirectly via the application model effects layer. *Aside:* I originally pursued `{%word@dict}` for binding external resources, but it's ugly, complicated, and doesn't generalize nicely.

 There is no special support to rename words.
-Renaming can be expressed by explicitly updating every relevant word.
-Fortunately, this process is easily automated. *Aside:* Avoiding rename simplifies indexing and idempotence of AO patches.
+Renaming can be represented indirectly by updating the target word and every direct reference to it.
+Fortunately, this process is easily automated.
+Rejecting a rename feature at the AO patch layer simplifies indexing, idempotence, and the patch representation.

+There is no support built in to the AO representation for development metadata like commit messages or timestamps.
+This metadata, if desired at all, should instead be made explicit in the dictionary by some recognizable convention.
+The intention is that this metadata should be accessible to the [Awelon application model](ApplicationModel.md).

+There is no support for foreign functions.
+All `{%word}` tokens must be defined within the same dictionary.
+Communicating with the outside world must be performed via the application model effects layer (work orders, publish subscribe, etc.).

 ## AO Evaluation and Linking